thestackcollective/curriculum-site/module4/pd/lessons/technical_writing_and_QA.md

 ## Wrap up

 <section class="checks-for-understanding">
-#### In your notebook take some time to reflect on your experiences before Turing, the new skillset you’ve acquired, and how those can be applied to Technical Writing and QA.
+#### In your notebook take some time to reflect on your experiences before TheStackCollective, the new skillset you’ve acquired, and how those can be applied to Technical Writing and QA.

 - Describe some similarities and differences between a traditional Software Engineering role and someone under Technical Writing?
 QA?
 - In what ways does your background fit into the these roles?